 - Cultural Diversity Policies

-Because of the explicit international orientation you can expect to find a job in a variety of countries within Europe and beyond.
-Either focus on management of a culturally diverse workforce within companies and organizations (for-profit and non-profit) or work on policy development and implementation regarding issues of cultural diversity in society within governmental organizations or NGOs.
+This specialization will enable you to analyze cases involving cultural diversity and to propose interventions that managers, policy makers and government officials can work with.
+You may focus on the management of a culturally diverse workforce within companies and organizations or work on policy development and implementation related to issues of cultural diversity in society within governmental organizations or NGOs.

-- Number of months until first paid job is 4,6 months
+- Average time between graduation and first paid job is 3.4 months

-- 50% of our alumni does find a job within 2 months after graduation, and 79% within 6 months
+- 81% of the alumni find a job within 6 months of graduation

 Application and admission